 On August 15, 2006, Jan Weisberg was named as the 11th head baseball coach in school history.
-He is entering his 10th season at the helm and coming off a third consecutive 35+ win season.
-After the 2016 season, Weisberg has a 311-129-1 overall coaching record and has been 290-107-1 at Birmingham-Southern.
+He is entering his 14th season at the helm and has a 372-157-1 record at Birmingham-Southern.

 2016 also saw Bruce Maxwell, the 2012 ABCA and D3baseball.com Division III baseball player of the year and All-American catcher under Weisberg, called up to the majors.
 Maxwell appeared in 33 games for the Oakland Athletics after his debut on July 23.

 In his first five seasons on the Hilltop, Weisberg posted an impressive 150-54 record after leading the Panther Baseball program through the transition to Division III.
 For his efforts, Weisberg was named 2010 Alabama College Coach of the Year by the Alabama Baseball Coaches Association and Southern Collegiate Athletic Conference (SCAC) Co-Coach of the Year.
 In 2012, he was named the D3baseball.com South Region Coach of the Year

 In Weisberg's time at BSC, the Panthers have won three regular-season Southern Athletic Association titles (2014-16) and one SAA tournament championship (2016), four SCAC Eastern Division Championships (2009-12).
 In 2012, they won the SCAC tournament championship and finished in the NCAA Central Regional Championship Game after earning the No. 1 ranking in the South Region with a 31-7 record in the regular season.